wulfkaal/Reputation-Voting-Demo/README.md

 ### React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) This means that webpack and babel configuration are hidden.
-You can assume full availability to ES7 syntax.
+You can assume full availability to ES6 syntax.
+Some additional features are available such as async/await and object spread operator.
+See the Create React App page for info on language features.

 Page routing is handled via [react-router-dom](https://www.npmjs.com/package/react-router-dom) To create a new path on the client, update src/index.js: